Piyushi-0/Sparse-UOT/README.md

 Codes for the experiments are under 'examples/'.

-*If you find this useful, consider giving a* ⭐ *to this repository.*
+*If you find this useful, consider giving a* ⭐ *to this repository* and citing our work.